 Shared with the other Dea estate villas is a professional air-conditioned gym with recumbent cycle, treadmill, weight station and Power plate; 2 bicycles.

-Facilities include a children’s playground with swings, slides, sandpit and Wendy house shared between the 4 Dea Villas.
+Facilities include a children’s playground with swings, slides, and sandpit shared between the 4 Dea Villas.

 Dea Spa, shared by all 4 Dea villas, includes massage beds, large traditional sauna, and Whirlpool-style outdoor bathtub; a comprehensive spa menu (extra costs apply).